 3 public participation examples in LA-based sustainability projects

-Los Angeles is uniquely positioned for sustainability projects thanks to its culture of creativity and innovation, along with a favorable climate and landscape.
+Los Angeles has uniquely positioned for sustainability projects thanks to its culture of creativity and innovation, along with a favourable climate and landscape.

-And with a large and steadily growing population, LA has a number of recent and proposed projects coming up to help meet demands on infrastructure and ensure long-term sustainability.
+And with a large and steadily growing population, LA has several recent and proposed projects coming up to help meet demands on infrastructure and ensure long-term sustainability.

 But how does LA score on public participation for recent sustainability projects?
 There’s certainly room for improvement…

 A recent report on infrastructure in LA revealed that 49% of people surveyed felt they ‘did not have an opportunity to provide feedback on public infrastructure issues’ during the previous year.
 And only 14% said they’d had an opportunity to give feedback on planning for the future, with a little over half of the surveyed respondents sensing that feedback was requested too late in the process for it to have an impact.

 Overall, organizations and projects in LA will need to lift their game when it comes to public participation and engagement – especially ensuring they reach out to people earlier on to ensure meaningful participation and impact.

 So, how can they do that?

 Let’s take a look at three examples of LA-based projects in the sustainability sector and how they have encouraged public participation throughout.

 Solar and wind energy are a big deal in LA.
 Last year, California voted for 100% renewable energy sources by 2045, including solar, wind, and geothermal.
 Large, sunny deserts with strong winds make California ripe for this kind of energy.